 The NZ Diploma in Christian Studies (Level 5) can be studied full-time for one year, or part-time over three years, from anywhere in New Zealand!
 This Christian Leadership course is designed to build a deep biblical foundation for your life, and prepare you for a lifetime of Christian ministry and influence in your workplace.
 A blended approach is used with students engaging through a mixture of block courses spaced throughout the year, individual tutor contact, work-based learning and online learning.

-The full-time option consists of six core papers delivered around block courses, plus a ministry internship in your local church or Christian organisation working 12-15 hours per week.
+The full-time ministry training option consists of six core papers delivered around block courses, plus a ministry internship in your local church or Christian organisation working 12-15 hours per week.